 No, I am not quite Bill Dauterive levels of sad, yet…

-I should note that I am not a nutritionist or a doctor, I am also not an insane health nut either.
-I try to be moderate in all things but I am nowhere near perfect.
-I should have a below-average diet but from the horrifying things I see people buy, it is way above average.
-I am just sharing what I have learned after spending many years in poverty and hope it is useful to someone.
+I should note that I am not a nutritionist or a doctor.
+I am also not an insane health nut either.
+I try to be moderate in all things, but I am nowhere near perfect.
+I should have a below-average diet.
+Judging from the horrifying things that I see people buy, it is way above average.
+I am just sharing what I have learned after spending many years in poverty and hope it is useful.

 With a serious economic downturn almost inevitable now, this is an important thing to learn.
-This is not a quarantine only thing, it is useful anytime and if you are home much more now is a great time to get into the habit of actually cooking real food and not just opening boxes and cans and heating them up.
+This is not a quarantine-only thing.
+It is useful anytime.
+If you are home more, now is a great time to get into the habit of actually cooking real food and not just opening boxes and cans and heating them up.

-The basic rule here is to buy foods that are processed in healthy ways or not processed at all.
+The basic rule here is to buy food that is processed in healthy ways or not processed at all.